Pablodomcha/RandomRecipes/README.md

 Why Java?
 I had VSCode set up to use Java from my last project and it was as good a choice as any for such a simple task.

 ## Info:
+    0. Hove over the options to see more info about them.

     1. Handcrafts: The first unlockable crafting station will have it's recipes able to be made by hand.
 Recipes with liquids may appear for handcrafting, but you obviously can't make them.